 28. Sacramento Kings

 After showing signs of life last week, the Kings took a step back in their development.
-The Kings are shooting an awful 34 percent from beyond the arc and are lacking a definitive rotation to abide by—starting ten different players this season.
+The Kings are shooting an awful 34 percent from beyond the arc and are lacking a definitive rotation to abide by—

 Last Week: 24